How to Keep Your Kids from Ruining your Park City Vacation

 Get Your Ski Rentals Delivered

 There’s nothing worse than getting kids ready for skiing.
 They wobble around in their ski boots all bundled up like little marshmallows.
 Don’t try to take your marshmallows to a rental shop to wait in line.
 You’ll want to quit before you even begin.
-Local Tip: We recommend Skis on the Run, a local business that delivers the latest and greatest skis.
+Local Tip: We recommend Skis on the Run, a local business that delivers the latest and greatest skis right to your door.

 Visit Utah Olympic Park

-Drive up the hill in Kimball Junction to check out Utah Olympic Park is a really fun place for kids over the age of 5.
-Everyone will like watching the aerial freestyle skiers catch big air and land in a swimming pool.
-During summer months, try a variety or rides like the zip line, climbing wall, and alpine slide.
-The bobsled and skeleton are the most adventuresome options, 60+ mph.
-The ropes course has several levels so it works well for kids and adults.
+Drive up the hill in Kimball Junction to check out Utah Olympic Park, a really fun place for kids over the age of 5.
+Everyone will like watching the aerial freestyle skiers catch big air and land in a swimming pool during the summer.
+Try a variety of attractions like the zip line, climbing wall, tubing, or the ropes course, which has several levels that will suit both kids and adults.
 In the winter, you can ride down an authentic bobsled track at 60+ mph.
-And if you’re into museums or info about the Olympics, there’s a free venue with great exhibits.
+And if you’re into skiing history or curious about the 2002 Olympics, there’s a free two-level museum with interactive exhibits.

 During the peak of summer, you can find a free outdoor concert almost every night of the week.
-Music in the mountains; what could be better than that?
-But many kids find the grassy knoll more attractive for running.
-Kids run around, as if they’d never run before.
-It’s a sign that we all worry too much about programming activities for our kids.
-All they really need is some outdoor time and a grassy field.
+Music in the mountains—what could be better than that?
+But all kids really need is some outdoor time and a grassy field to run around.
 They’ll leave a summer concert all worn out.
 And meanwhile, you’ll have enjoyed a glass of wine in the crisp mountain air, with a little music in the background.
 See our Music section for more info.